twistedstream/auth0-user-management-service/README.md

 ## Key features

+* Authenticate an admin user with a configured client secret
 * Authorize an admin user by configuring the service with a function that evaluates the claims within an inbound Bearer token (JWT)
-* Gain the necessary access to the [Auth0 Management API](https://auth0.com/docs/api/v2) by configuring the service with an API access token and a domain
+* Gain the necessary access to the [Auth0 Management API](https://auth0.com/docs/api/v2) by configuring the service with an API access token and an Auth0 account domain (tenant)
-* Endpoints exposed by the service simply proxy calls to associated Users resource endpoints in the Management API for maximum flexiblity and future-proofing
+* Endpoints exposed by the service simply proxy calls to associated Users resource endpoints in the Management API for maximum flexibility and future-proofing
 * The service is implemented as a [webtask](https://webtask.io) so instances can easily be provisioned and deployed as a user-managament backend for any Auth0 account

 ## Provision

 Before you can use the service, you need to provision an instance of it that works with your Auth0 account.
-The easiest way to get started with Webtasks, is to set up the free container just for your account by following the steps [here](https://manage.auth0.com/#/account/webtasks).
+Provisioning is done by creating a Webtask that uses the source code in this GitHub repo.
+If you don't already have a Webtask account, you can easily set one up using your Auth0 account by following the steps [here](https://manage.auth0.com/#/account/webtasks).

 Then to provision your service, use the following command: